 People accidentally frighten skunks when they walk close to their dens without knowing it.
-These animals live in burrows that they dig for themselves or take over an abandoned one.
+These animals live in burrows that they dig for themselves or take over an abandoned ones.

 The den is usually covered to keep away predators.
-If you walk over its dens and unintentionally surprise it, then you might end up getting sprayed.
+You might get sprayed if you walk over its caves and unintentionally surprise it.
 Skunks do this as a defensive measure.

 How Can I Avoid Getting Sprayed?

 If you encounter a skunk somewhere, leave it alone.
 Do not walk towards them or make any sudden movements.
-Skunks will only spray you when they perceive you as a threat, or if surprised.
-Skunks do not want to be bothered, so try to stay away from them.
+Skunks will only spray you when they perceive you as a threat or if you are surprised.
+Skunks do not want to be bothered, so try to avoid them.